-4.7 Individually calculated tariffs
+Individually calculated tariffs 4.7

-The structure and charging parameters for individually calculated tariff customers connected to the distribution network are set out in the table below.
+The structure and charging parameters for individually calculated tariff (ICT) consumption customers connected to the distribution network are set out in the table below.
+ICT storage customers have the same structure and charging parameters as described in section 3.10.